-The majority of PROFIBUS-DP applications are located at the field level.
+Many PROFIBUS-DP applications are located at the field level.
 The field level typically includes slave devices such as the S2K motion controller station and host devices such as PLC or PC control systems for the PROFIBUS-DP master station.
 Operator interfaces and DCS type systems usually operate at the cell level.